Crowds gather to greet Trump hours before he lands in India

-AHMEDABAD, India (Reuters) - Crowds were lining up outside a giant stadium in western India on Monday ahead of U.S. President Donald Trump’s first visit to the country during which the two sides will aim to reset relations that have been buffeted by a trade spat.
+AHMEDABAD, India, Feb 24 (Reuters) - Crowds were lining up outside a giant stadium in western India on Monday ahead of U.S. President Donald Trump’s first visit to the country during which the two sides will aim to reset relations that have been buffeted by a trade spat.

 Trump lands in Ahmedabad, the largest city in Indian Prime Minister Narendra Modi’s home state of Gujarat, a little before noon local time (0630 GMT).
 A road show and a huge reception is planned in a 110,000-seat cricket stadium said to be the world’s largest.